In stories set in a dystopian

 open/close all folders

-- (the 1st one): Agent Smith (as the "official [who] doesn't support the society") during his interrogation of Morpheus.
-"Humans are a disease, a moral cancer, and we are the cure."
+- The Matrix: Agent Smith (as the "official [who] doesn't support the society") during his interrogation of Morpheus.
+"Humans are a disease, a cancer of this planet.
+You're a...plague.
+And we... are the cure."

-- The second film has Neo's confrontation with The Architect.
+- The Matrix Reloaded has Neo's confrontation with The Architect.
 The Architect explains how The One functions as an instrument of control and why this is the only form of victory humans will ever achieve.
 Neo says 'screw you' and takes the second option.

-- The third film has an inversion of the trope when Smith confronts the Oracle (a villain confronting a heroic inquisitor).
+- The Matrix Revolutions has an inversion of the trope when Smith confronts the Oracle (a villain confronting a heroic inquisitor).
 He mirrors the scene in her kitchen from the first movie and is desperately trying to provoke her into lecturing him about the system and choice and fate, but she just sits there passively and tells him to Get It Over With.

 - Equilibrium finishes on one of these, with the added bonus that the official also doesn't believe it either.